meuniv/NovaDTC/source/introduction.rst

 	b) click on "get link"
 	c) send the link to your advisor

 .. warning:: Completing this Award must obey all rules of safe scouting.
-This includes (1) Completing Cyber Chip prior to starting this activity and (2) **ALWAYS** involve at least 2 adults in all your communication with a leader, including online.
+This includes (1) Completing Cyber Chip prior to starting this activity and (2) **ALWAYS** involve at least 2 adults in all your communications with a leader, including online.
 If you send email to your counselor, always add the address of another adult leader or a parent/guardian.
 Never reply to a message sent by an adult leader unless another adult has been copied on the email.
+Report any issue to your parents/guardians!

 If you have any question